Follow us on Social Media

 Prior to starting an application, students should be sure they understand the costs of study abroad at SCU.
 After confirming their participation in a study abroad program, students will be liable for withdrawal fees if they later decide not to participate.
 This page will help you understand the costs, submit a financial aid estimate to learn how your current financial aid package will transfer to study abroad, and search for scholarships.

-All students need a valid passport to travel internationally, however, passports are not required for domestic travel..
+All students need a valid passport to travel internationally, however, passports are not required for domestic travel.
 It's crucial to attain a passport as soon as you know you have a strong intention of going abroad.
 If your passport will expire sooner than 6 months after the end of your program, you will need to renew your passport.
-Please also be aware that you may also need to apply for a visa, depending on the program location you are nominated to.
-This is why it is important to apply for these documents as soon as possible.
+Please also be aware that you may also need to apply for a visa or residence permit, depending on the program location you are nominated to.
+Starting this process early is key.